About Us

 The Engel Collection has established itself as one of the most important collections on the domestic contemporary art scene, conveying the rich prospects for Chilean art.
 It consists of numerous works of art, publications and reference files on production in Chile and Latin America, from the last quarter of the 20th century to present day.

-The collection was conceived to be publicly exhibited.
+The Collection was conceived to be publicly exhibited.
 In that spirit, the collection brings together a set of works that is representative of the contemporary scene and contains key pieces of our heritage.
 In most cases, the foundation has had the privilege of working directly with each artist in the collection, searching for important pieces from their life’s work, while also contributing to the understanding of contemporary Chilean art as a whole.

 ABOUT THE FUTURE MUSEUM